ChrisDuffley/stationPlaylist/readme.md

 * Control+NVDA+1 through 0 (6 for Studio 5.0x): Announce column content for a specified column.
 * Alt+NVDA+C while focused on a track: announces track comments if any.
 * Alt+NVDA+0 from Studio window: Opens the Studio add-on configuration dialog.
-* Control+NVDA+- (hyphen) from Studio window: Send feedback to add-on developer using the default email client.
+* Alt+NVDA+- (hyphen) from Studio window: Send feedback to add-on developer using the default email client.
 * Alt+NVDA+F1: Open welcome dialog.

 ## Unassigned commands